 Renting a car in Greece can be relatively cheap.
 Make sure to shop around and book your rental car in advance for the best price.
 We recommend using RentalCars.com to reserve your car.
 They have the best selection and prices that we’ve found – click here to book now!

-We’re huge fans of road trips and have driven rental cars in over 40 countries so we have a lot of experience renting cars in foreign countries.
+We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
 Book your car now with RentalCars.com, where you will find the best rental car prices.

 3 | Choosing a rental car